 Barcelona is a bustling seaside city in the Mediterranean country of Spain.
-An eclectic mix of contemporary and traditional culture, celebrated architecture, and a world class dining scene – experience this and more during your four week July in Barcelona program!
+An eclectic mix of contemporary and traditional culture, celebrated architecture, and a world class dining scene – experience this and more during your 4-week July in Barcelona program!

-Try this on for size – four to eight weeks immersing yourself in a study abroad program that goes beyond sitting in an air-conditioned classroom.
-Soak up the summer sun in one of the world’s most enchanting cities, not to mention the world-famous nightlife… Sound pretty good?
+Try this on for size – 4 weeks immersing yourself in a study abroad program that goes beyond sitting in an air-conditioned classroom.
+Soak up the summer sun in one of the world’s most enchanting cities, not to mention the world-famous nightlife… sound pretty good?
 Welcome to Barcelona.

 Barcelona is often known as the cultural hub of the Mediterranean and there are a million reasons why.
 When you think of Barcelona, often the first things that spring to mind are tapas and sangria.
 Don’t get us wrong, food plays an integral part of this experience but Barcelona has so much more to offer than just trendy tapas bars.

-If you’re going to learn the Spanish language there is no better place to do it than in Spain.
-The July in Barcelona study program is one of the best on offer.
-The program is dynamic and unique and will no doubt leave a lasting impression.
+This July in Barcelona program is one of the best on offer!
+It is dynamic and unique and will no doubt leave a lasting impression.
 Don’t just take our word for it!
-Check out some of key highlights below and then see it all for yourself in July:
+Check out some of the key highlights below and then see it all for yourself:

-The program attracts a range of students from all over the world, so there are plenty of opportunities for making new friends
+- The program attracts a range of students from all over the world, so there are plenty of opportunities to make new friends

 Choose Your Course